Code-Institute-Submissions/dog-friendly-trails/README.md

 - To improve css to be more efficient.
 - I would consider learning and using Flex grid for complete site layout.
 - To improve use of flexbox.
+- To get all lighthouse results close to 100%.
+- With regard to gallery images to really get them compressed down to around or less than 50 kb.

 ----